sixtysixx/hurtsir/index.md

 If you are still having issues, use the [SirHurt Cleaner](https://github.com/massimopaganigh/Sirstrap) (Bundled with Sirstrap utilities).

 - Press `Y` + `Enter` for all prompts.
 Then restart your PC and retry injection.
-- _This WILL clear your login data, so youll need to log in again._
+- _This WILL clear your app login data, so youll need to log in again- UNLESS youre using a browser._

 ---